My Research Journey

 Publication: SpectraSentinel: Lightweight Dual-Stream Real-Time Drone Detection, Tracking and Payload IdentificationarXiv, 2025

-My undergraduate thesis is jointly supervised by Prof. Dr. M. Sohel Rahman and Prof. Dr. Md.
+My undergraduate thesis was jointly supervised by Prof. Dr. M. Sohel Rahman and Prof. Dr. Md.
 Shamsuzzoha Bayzid.
-I’m working on:
+The work covered:

 Entrepreneurship: From Research to Impact (2025–Present)